Best National Park Wedding Venues in the U.S.

 • Road trip from Fresno (about an hour and a half)

-Places to stay near Sequoia National Park:
+Best places to get married in Sequoia National Park:

 • Moro Rock Trail